-This intensive course combines wilderness medicine with urban medical care practices into a single month-long program that includes clinical rotations helping to provide care for real patients.
-After four weeks of classroom education, practical skills, scenarios and full-scale mock rescues, you will be ready to handle medical emergencies, in the wilderness or right in town.
+This intensive course combines wilderness medicine with urban medical care practices into a single month-long program that includes field experience helping to provide care for real patients.
+After 4 weeks of instructor-led classroom education, practical skills, scenarios and full-scale mock rescues, you will be ready to handle medical emergencies, in the wilderness or right in town.

-The first three weeks of the experience is focused on EMT training, with an immersion into urban care.
+The first 3 weeks of the experience is focused on EMT training, with an immersion into urban care.
+Your course begins with online prerequisites that prepare you for onsite hands-on skills training and field experiences.
 You will complete mandatory clinical time on an ambulance, emergency room setting, and/or long-term care facility, and be eligible for both the NC OEMS exam and the NREMT exam at course end.
-At the end of the EMT experience, a fourth week of the NOLS Wilderness Upgrade for Medical Professionals enables you to receive your NOLS WEMT certification.
+At the end of the EMT experience, an additional week of the NOLS Wilderness Upgrade for Medical Professionals enables you to receive your NOLS WEMT certification.

-- Current WFR students can attend just the EMT Intensive to upgrade to WEMT
+- Current NOLS WFR students can attend just the EMT Intensive to upgrade to NOLS WEMT

 - Medical practitioners can attend just the NOLS WUMP for continuing education needs